 Relocare Social Security App

-By using Relocare’s Social Security App and any module or feature associated with the application (referred to herein as “App”), the Data Responsible will be responsible for its processing of Personal Information in the App.
-The Data Processor will process Personal Information on behalf of the Data Responsible.
+By using Relocare’s Social Security App and any module or feature associated with the application (referred to herein as “App”), the Data Responsible (the Customer) will be responsible for its processing of Personal Information in the App.
+The Data Processor (Relocare) will process Personal Information on behalf of the Data Responsible.

 In order to ensure that the Parties fulfill their own obligations under the national data protection rules as well as the European Parliament amt Council Regulation (EU) 2016/279 (“GDPR”), the Parties have entered into this data processing agreement (the “Agreement”), which constitutes the instructions of the Data Responsible to the Data Processor and thus regulates the Data Processor’s processing of Personal Data on behalf of the Data Responsible.

 Both Parties confirm that they have the authority to sign the Agreement.

 The definition of Personal Data, specific categories of data (sensitive information) and Processing, the Registered, Data Responsible and Data Processor are the same as in the relevant personal data legislation, including GDPR.

 The Agreement governs the Data Processor’s processing of personal data on behalf of the Data Responsible, and describes how the Data Processor shall assist in the protection of privacy on behalf of the Data Responsible and its Employees trough technical and organizational measures required under applicable data protection legislation, including GDPR of 25.
 May 2018.